django-cms/django-cms/docs/reference/templatetags.rst

 render_plugin_block
 ===================

-This templatetag acts like the CMS's templatetag 'render_model_block' but with a plugin instead of a model.
-This is used to link from a block of markup to a plugin's changeform.
+This templatetag acts like the templatetag 'render_model_block' but with a plugin instead of a model as its target.
+This is used to link from a block of markup to a plugin's changeform in edit/preview mode.

-This is useful for UIs that have some plugins hidden from display in preview mode, but the CMS author needs to expose a way to edit them anyway.
+This is useful for user interfaces that have some plugins hidden from display in edit/preview mode, but the CMS author needs to expose a way to edit them.
 It is also useful for just making duplicate or alternate means of triggering the change form for a plugin.

-This would typically be used inside a parent-plugins render template.
-In this example code below, there is a parent container plugin which renders a list of child plugins inside a NAV block, then the actual plugin contents in side a DIV .contentgroup-items block.
+This would typically be used inside a parent-plugin’s render template.
+In this example code below, there is a parent container plugin which renders a list of child plugins inside a NAV block, then the actual plugin contents inside a DIV.contentgroup-items block.
 In this example, the nav block is always shown, but the items are only shown once the corresponding navigation element is clicked.
 Adding this render_plugin_block makes it significantly more intuitive to edit a child plugins content, by double-clicking its nav item in edit mode.